Submissions

 The IJMS encourages authors to adhere to the SANRA guidelines before submitting a Narrative Review.
 All Reviews should include a brief section entitled “Search strategy and selection criteria” section.
 This section should detail the sources (databases, keywords, search terms, filters, reference lists) and criteria for study selection.
 Reviews must include the following databases to be considered for publication in IJMS: Embase, MEDLINE, Web of Science, and Google Scholar at minimum.
 When relevant, include PsycINFO or CINAHL.
 Updates in reviews should incorporate the Cochrane Library (Bramer et al, Syst Rev. 2017)

-Citations to papers published in non-peer-reviewed supplements are discouraged.
+Citations to papers published in non-peer-reviewed supplements, journals, or pre-prints are discouraged.

 The following specific criteria should be considered for Review Manuscripts: